near/near-indexer-for-wallet/README.md

 **DEPRECATED.
-This indexer is deprecated and no longer will be suppoted**
+This indexer is deprecated and no longer will be supported**

 # NEAR Indexer for Wallet